SimonLim03/Airbnb-Data-Pipelines-with-Airflow-/README.md

 -	Three different dimensions from raw.listings were snapshotted with each dimension representing host, property_type and room_type.
 Mutually, ‘host_id’ was used as a unique key for all three snapshots and ‘scraped_date’ was used as an updated date.

 #### 2.2.
 Staging (view)
--	The goal of staging was to clean, transform and rename data from raw and snapshot.
--	5 raw tables and 3 snapshot tables were transformed into staging views with names of stg_G01, stg_G02, stg_Host, stg_LGA, stg_listing, stg_Property, stg_room and stg_Suburb.
 - stg_G01 and stg_G02:  A column, ‘lga_code_2016’ was transformed from data format of ‘LGA*****’ to ‘*****’ using SUBSTRING function and then its column name was renamed as ‘lga_code’ with data type integer.
 - Stg_LGA: There was no change from a raw table.
 - Stg_Suburb: All columns (‘lga_name’ and ‘suburb_name’) were in capital letters.
 Hence, they were appropriately changed to match the format with ‘lga_name’ in stg_LGA.
 Only first letter in each word was set as a capital letter and other letters were fixed as lower cases.